RichardLitt/standard-readme/spec.md

 **Suggestions:**
 - Cover basic choices that may affect usage: for instance, if JavaScript, cover promises/callbacks, ES6 here.
+- If there is no code in the module - for instance, a document-based module - this section is not required.

 #### Extra Sections
 **Status**: Optional.